nitish-kalan/MountainCar-v0-Deep-Q-Learning-DQN-Keras/README.md

 # MountainCar-v0 Deep Q-Learning
 MountainCar-v0 is an environment presented by OpenAI Gym.
-In this repository we have used Deep Q Learning algorithm [1] for building an agent to solve this environment.
+In this repository we have implemeted Deep Q Learning algorithm [1] in Keras for building an agent to solve MountainCar-v0 environment.

 ### Commands to run
   * **To train the model**